US Department of Energy

 Grant in 2023

-1PointFive is a platform focused on Carbon Capture, Utilization, and Sequestration (CCUS), aiming to provide effective solutions for decarbonization and the reduction of CO₂ emissions.
-The company specializes in direct air capture technology, which enables the extraction of carbon dioxide directly from the atmosphere, independent of emission sources.
-By commercializing direct air capture facilities at an industrial scale, 1PointFive supports industries that are challenging to decarbonize, including long-haul trucking, shipping, and aviation.
-This approach contributes to the broader goal of mitigating climate change and fostering a circular carbon economy.
+1PointFive is a company focused on Carbon Capture, Utilization, and Sequestration (CCUS), providing innovative decarbonization solutions aimed at reducing CO₂ emissions and fostering a circular carbon economy.
+The company specializes in direct air capture technology, which enables the extraction of carbon dioxide directly from the atmosphere.
+This technology decouples carbon capture from emission sources, making it a vital tool in addressing climate change.
+By developing and commercializing direct air capture facilities at an industrial scale, 1PointFive aims to facilitate the removal of carbon dioxide from challenging sectors, including long-haul trucking, shipping, and aviation.
+Through its multi-solution platform, 1PointFive contributes to efforts to curb global temperature increases and promote sustainable practices across various industries.

 Planted Solar